-The VP-31MX-35 H camera adds an Exposure Offset (refer to Table 8.1 Exposure Offset) automatically to the exposure time determined by the Exposure Time parameter.
-The Exposure Time parameter sets the exposure time in microseconds ( $\mu$ s).
-The minimum and maximum exposure time settings for the camera are shown in the following table.
+The VC-17MX-61 H and VC-31MX-35 H cameras add an Exposure Offset (refer to Table 8.1 Exposure Offset) automatically to the exposure time determined by the Exposure Time parameter.
+The Exposure Time parameter sets the exposure time in microseconds (μ s).
+The minimum and maximum exposure time settings for the cameras are shown in the following table.